 Clerks have regular contact with the judges to whom they are assigned.
 They also have the opportunity to interact with other judges throughout the course of the year, informally and in the context of various events.
-The events include a welcome lunch, informal coffee sessions with the judges, a lunch for incoming clerks, and various other social events throughout the year.
+The events include a welcome lunch, informal coffee sessions with the judges, and various other social events throughout the year.

 What opportunities do clerks have to attend educational seminars?

 Clerks have the opportunity to attend internal and external educational programs.
 The clerks have their own speakers series, which gives them an opportunity to meet with prominent members of the legal community.
-They are also invited to attend the judges' educational seminars.
-In addition, there is a budget for clerks to attend external educational seminars.
+In addition, there is a budget for clerks to attend external legal education seminars.